-Basically, investing refers to committing money to a financial asset that includes stock, bonds, mutual funds or endeavor with a hope that it will repay a sum of money that would be greater than what you can earn with any other option.
+Investing refers to committing money to a financial asset that includes stock, bonds, mutual funds or endeavor with a hope that it will repay a sum of money that would be greater than what you can earn with any other option.
 Let us take an example to understand it properly.

 For example: If you have saved Rs.
 2000 and want to invest the same for a better income, before making an investment you have to select an investment option; you can invest it in the bank that will provide some interest on it or invest it in your friend’s rental-property business for a share of profit and you can also invest it by purchasing the stock of a publicly traded corporation.
-In each of the scenario, you would be expecting to gain a profit.
+In each of the scenarios, you would be expecting to gain a profit.

 When a person starts saving money for his/her child’s education expenses, marriage, etc. that comes under long term investment.
-One can select from a broad range of such investment options as per the risk bearing ability.
+One can select from a broad range of such investment options as per the risk-bearing ability.

-Being a long term investor has its own pros and cons, as these types of investments need strong commitment and patience as well.
+Being a long term investor has its pros and cons, as these types of investments need strong commitment and patience as well.
 Before you select a long term investment option, you should always set aside a definite amount for some urgent crisis that may bring any type of financial problem.

 Investing is just a way to secure the future.
 Someone has wisely said “Investment is an act of investing money to earn the profit.
 It is the first step towards the future security of your money.”